-For a long time, I have also hankered for a smaller chest or casket with a Norse style plate lock and this is to be one of my projects over the summer of 2019.
+For a long time, I have also hankered for a smaller chest or casket with a Norse style plate lock and this was one of my projects starting in the summer of 2019.

 This box had an intriguing story of it’s own even before I started to work on it which is a great conversation starter when working in living history.

 Never the less, for my purposes it is ideal.

 I started constructing the case in 2016 from solid oak planks and a good friend sourced a half trunk of maple for carving the lid.
 I purchased the hinges in 2018 and at the Jorvik Festival in 2019 I eventually found a suitable plate lock.

 In a place called Mästermyr a chest full of Viking Age tools was found in a bog by archeaologists.
 It is unknown whether it was deposited there deliberately or by accident but it is a fantastic resource for living historians because it shows us what kinds of tools were available at the time.

 It also gives us another chest to compare and there was a plate lock on the chest in good enough condition to work out how it functioned.

 At the top of the picture above you can see the remnants of the lock as it was found, below that is an illustration of how it would have functioned and at the bottom is the flip side of the one I have fitted to my casket.
 As you can see, although it has been simplified slightly, It functions in very much the same way.

 At last I had all the pieces in hand to make a start.